Check out these additional resources for books, media, blogs, and online support.

 Cynthia Pearson and Margaret Stubbs

 Each year, millions of people care for dying loved ones.
-Through surprising statistics, compassionate advice, and compelling interviews with 14 people, from family members who nursed a dying relative to professionals who regularly aid the terminally ill, this unique book shows caregivers what to expect and how to cope.
+This unique book shows caregivers what to expect and how to cope.

 Books For Kids and Teens